 Waterproofing below ground level is often referred to as ‘tanking’ — the application of a layer of waterproof material directly to the structure.
 This is usually a cementitious waterproof render system on the walls, typically applied in several layers, linked to a waterproof screed on the floor.
 Tanking can also involve a sheet membrane, asphalt or other liquid-applied waterproofing material.

-Tanking is also required to withstand the external water pressure around the cellar (hydrostatic pressure).
+Tanking and making a cellar dry is also required to withstand the external water pressure around the cellar (hydrostatic pressure).
 The pressure from the water table around a basement can be enormous and unless the tanking is very securely fixed to the substrate, it can fail.
 Hydrostatic pressure will force water through the tiniest fault very rapidly and once a leak occurs it can be very difficult to isolate and repair.

 Cavity drain membranes are an alternative.
 The membranes are used to create an inner waterproof structure in the basement or cellar, behind which is a cavity (created by the membranes studded profile) that is fully drained, so any tiny leaks in the outer structure are diverted harmlessly away via a drain.
 By constantly draining away any small leaks there is never any water pressure against the inner structure.
 Several reports consider cavity membranes to be the most reliable way to waterproof a basement.